 Within 24-72 hours after you finish the exam, you can check the CCMS system on the IIA website to get your official exam results.
 If you failed, you will also receive an indication about your performance on each major topic so you know how you must improve for next time.

-You must finish the education requirement before you sit for the exam.
-But, you don’t need to complete the experience requirement prior to passing the exam.
-So, once you’ve taken the exam, you may need to continue the process of fulfilling the experience requirement.
+You don't need to finish the education requirement before you sit for the exam, but most candidates do.
+You also don’t need to complete the experience requirement prior to passing the exam.
+So, once you’ve taken the exam, you will probably need to continue the process of fulfilling the experience requirement (and maybe the education requirement).

 If you have already met all the other CIA requirements, you will receive the certification soon.
 And once you do, you will need to focus on fulfilling the CPE requirements.
 The IIA requires practicing CIAs to earn 40 hours of CPE a year.